 Recombinant Mouse TLR3 protein (Catalog#50161-M08H)

 Produced in rabbits immunized with purified, recombinant Mouse TLR3 (rM TLR3; Catalog#50161-M08H; NP_569054.2; Met 1-Leu 705).
 Total IgG was purified by Protein A affinity chromatography.

 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
-Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
+Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.

 Toll-like receptor 3 (TLR3) also known as CD283 (cluster of differentiation 283) is a member of the Toll-like receptor family of pattern recognition receptors of the innate immune system.
 TLR3/CD283 plays a fundamental role in pathogen recognition and activation of innate immunity.
 TLR3 is a nucleotide-sensing TLR which is activated by double-stranded RNA, a sign of viral infection.
 TLRs are highly conserved from Drosophila to humans and share structural and functional similarities.
 They recognize pathogen-associated molecular patterns (PAMPs) that are expressed on infectious agents, and mediate the production of cytokines necessary for the development of effective immunity.
 The various TLRs exhibit different patterns of expression.
 This receptor is most abundantly expressed in placenta and pancreas, and is restricted to the dendritic subpopulation of the leukocytes.
 It recognizes dsRNA associated with viral infection, and induces the activation of NF-kappaB and the production of type I interferons.
 It may thus play a role in host defense against viruses.